Dorey Family of Susan J. Dorey: History and Geography of Jersey and Nova Scotia

 St. John's Anglican Church, Arichat

 Many Doreys were baptized, married, and buried in this church.
-Unfortunately the church records have not been transcribed into English or into electronic form.
+Unfortunately not all church records have been transcribed into English or into electronic form.
 The church records date "back to 1828 and are all intact and accessible to any interested parties....
 [All] your ancestors ... are recorded in the records of the [church]." (per Marshall J. Bourinot, 7–10–1982, in a letter to Leander E. Dorey, my father).
 One of the stained glass memorial windows in the church was placed by my Dorey family with the following inscription:

 "To the Glory of God and in memory of — Wingate, Hattie, Henry, Margaret, Ada, Sophie, Carrie, Willie and Chester Leet Doré."